Error (VIXX EP)

 Error is the second mini-album by the South Korean boy band VIXX.
 It was released on October 14, 2014 under the label of Jellyfish Entertainment.
 It features the single of the same name.
 The song, along with its music video was also released in Japan in Japanese under CJ Victor Entertainment as their Japanese debut.
 The song was then finally released in China and Taiwan in Chinese through QQ and in Taiwan through KKBOX.

 Promotion

-VIXX began promoting this album on MBC Music's Show Champion on October 15, 2014.
+VIXX began promoting this album on MBC M's Show Champion on October 15, 2014.
 "Error" won five music program awards, one each on Show Champion, Music Bank and Inkigayo, and two on The Show.

 Composition

 "Error" was written by lyricist Kim Eana, Jellyfish CEO Hwang Se-jun and in house producers MELODESIGN.
 The song's music video was directed by Hong Won-ki of ZanyBros, who directed most of their previous music videos.
 The music video features Heo Youngji from Kara as Cyborg Girl.